dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ### The future value type of an asynchronous non-generator function

-_We specify a concept which corresponds to the type of object which is delivered by an `async` function, that is, the type of object which is used to complete the future which is returned from such a function when it suspends for the first time._
+_We specify a concept which corresponds to the static type of objects which may be contained in the Future object returned by an async function with a given declared return type._

 Let _f_ be an asynchronous non-generator function with declared return type `T`.
 Then the **future value type** of _f_ is **futureValueType**(`T`).